Kepi: Belgium

 with the exception of the paramilitary Gendarmerie, who continued to wear the kepi as part of their parade dress until the 1960s.

 Denmark

 Used by all soldiers of the Danish army until World War II, it is now only retained as part of the full dress uniforms for officers.

 Germany

 In Nazi Germany, the brown stiff kepi (Schaftmütze) of Hitler's Brownshirt Stormtroopers (SA, Sturmabteilung) and its black version initially worn by the members of the SS (before it was replaced by a peaked cap) were derived from surplus Austrian equipment.

 Greece

-Until the early 20th century the Greek Army wore dark blue or green (the latter for cavalry) kepis, and continued the same style of headress in khaki when field uniforms of that colour were introduced in 1910.
-Officer cadets and NCO trainees still wear kepis as part of the full dress uniforms of their respective military academies.
+The Hellenic Army and the paramilitary Hellenic Gendarmerie historically followed French patterns in organization, doctrine, and dress since its establishment.
+A dark blue (green for cavalry) kepi was adopted in the 1860s, and used until khaki field uniforms were introduced in 1910, whereupon it remained in use in ceremonial uniforms.
+The 1915 pattern uniform adopted a German-inspired peaked cap instead, but after Greece's entry in World War I, the Greek military was re-equipped by the French, and the kepi returned to use.
+It was retained as part of both field and ceremonial uniforms until the adoption of British-style uniforms in 1937.
+Ceremonial use continued in the No.1 gala uniform until the early 1970s.
+In the post-1974 Third Hellenic Republic, it is used exclusively by the officer instructors and cadets of the Hellenic Army Academy (in blue), by the cadets of the NCO Academy, and by the honour guards of the Ministry of National Defence (in blue).

+As a result of the historical military usage, the kepi is still widely used by uniformed marching bands in Greece.

 India

 In India, during the French colonial rule of Pondicherry, Yanam, Karaikal and Mahé, kepis were worn by two kinds of policemen, the Armed and the Indigenous, differentiated by the colour of the kepis they wore.
 While the law and order forces wore bright red caps, the armed constabulary was conspicuous by its blue kepis.
 After Indian Independence, the former French colonial territory was integrated into the Union Territory of Puducherry and the bright red kepi continues to be the headgear of the constabulary — both for the local and the armed police signifying the cultural and administrative legacies left by the former colonialists.